San Carlos, Mexico

 Expats, digital nomads and retirees living in San Carlos responded:

 "San Carlos, Sonora.
 It is still in the 'free zone' and 3 hours from US at Nogales.
 Tucson is then close for a larger town.
 Many gringos leave in the summer but this is a vacation destination for the mid to upper class Mexicans.
 Weekends and summer is busy here with those on holiday.
 There are many gift shop who maybe you could sell to until and if you got a status to have a business location.
 Costco 1 hour away in Hermosillo.
 Hot and humid in summer like all locations on the water.
 It is said 70% snowbird north in the summer.
 I have no problems with the heat.
 Finding a place that has it all does not exist or everyone would only live there.
-Prioritize is the key," said one expat in living in San Carlos, Mexico.
+Prioritize is the key," explained one expat living in San Carlos.

 What do I need to know about living in San Carlos?